Skablam/packer-lr-centos/README.md

 ```$ packer.io build --except=vmware packer.json```

 NB in order for packer to build aws images (amis) it requires an aws credentials file and a seed ami to be present.
 See https://www.packer.io/docs for details

+NB the version of Guest Additions running on the build machine must match the version bieng installed into the packer image, otherwise you'll get a checksum error and the build will fail.

+NB images failing a checksum error seem to get deleted automatically by packer, presumably as some sort of protection feature.